 Where more than one container is stored, the storage bund should be capable of storing at least 110% of the largest container or at least 25% of the total storage capacity, whichever is the greater.
 Oil absorbent spill response kits should be immediately to hand and be used to mop up any spillage.
 The following sets out general storage requirements for oils and chemicals;

-- All storage containers should be clearly labelled in accordance with Control of Substances Hazardous to Health (COSHH) requirements or appropriate replacement legislation.
-All containers should be stored in an upright position. - The Site should maintain a COSHH inventory.
+All storage containers should be clearly labelled in accordance with Control of Substances Hazardous to Health (COSHH) requirements or appropriate replacement legislation.
+All containers should be stored in an upright position.

 OUTLINE DECOMISSIONING CONSTRUCTION ENVIRONMENTAL MANAGEMENT PLAN FOR ES